 Santa Monica restaurants have a taste of something for everyone.
-From top-rated restaurants to familiar chains, Santa Monica’s restaurant scene makes it one of the best places to visit in Los Angeles.
-However, we’re here to help you get started on where to eat like a local.
+From top-rated restaurants to familiar chains, Santa Monica’s restaurant scene includes everything from outdoor dining and to contemporary California decor, making it one of the best places to visit in Los Angeles.
+We’re here to help you get started on where to eat like a local.
 Read on for some of the best restaurants in Santa Monica.
 By Breanna Wilson

 Brunching and lunching like a local